Online GPU Energy Optimization with Switching-Aware Bandits: Introduction

-However, online energy optimization in GPUs present several challenges.
-First, there is a trade-off between performance and energy in processors.
-Modern processors offer various techniques for energy savings, with dynamic voltage and frequency scaling (DVFS) being one of the most widely used.
-DVFS adjusts the frequency and associated voltage of a processor to achieve energy efficiency.
-Although decreasing the frequency reduces power consumption, it also typically causes performance degradation, resulting in extended execution times.
-As energy is the product of power and execution time, it creates a complex performance-energy trade-off across different frequencies.
-As shown in Figure~\ref{fig:mot_perf_energy}, when GPUs core frequency decreases from 1.6GHz to 1.1GHz, GPUs power decreases from 2.277MW to 2.011MW while the execution time for the HPC application 528.pot3d increases from 56.42s to 59.78s.
-Accordingly, the energy consumption decreases from 128.46MJ to 120.21MJ.
-However, when the frequency continually decreases to 0.8GHz, the power decreases to 1.690MW while the execution time is significantly extended into 75.02s.
-It causes the energy consumption increasing form 120.2 1MJ to 126.78MJ.
-Second, online setting presents an exploration \& exploitation dilemma across different frequencies.
-At the beginning, no prior information about the GPUs’ profile under different frequencies is given.
-The algorithm needs to try different frequencies and receives feedback from hardware counters, e.g., consumed energy and GPU cores utilization, in GPUs to depict the profile of GPUs.
-Such interaction leads to the exploration \& exploitation dilemma.
-In specific, the exploration involves trying frequencies that have rarely been used before, while the exploitation means leveraging observations of GPUs' behaviors under frequencies that the algorithm has already gathered in the interaction history.
-Given that each trial consumes energy, it is urgent for the algorithm to strike a balance between exploration \& exploitation.
-Third, the tools and techniques available for online GPU performance and energy optimization are less mature than CPUs'~\cite{huang2019gpu}.
-These include the limited GPU performance and power information available on the fly, the limited granularity of controllable power states, and the maturity of monitoring, profiling, and runtime control tools.
+However, online energy optimization in GPUs presents several challenges.
+First, there is an inherent trade-off between performance and energy efficiency in processors.
+Modern processors employ various energy-saving techniques, with dynamic voltage and frequency scaling (DVFS) being one of the most widely adopted.
+DVFS adjusts a processor's frequency and corresponding voltage to achieve energy efficiency.
+Although reducing frequency lowers power consumption, it often leads to performance degradation, resulting in longer execution time.
+Since energy is the product of power and execution time, this creates a complex performance-energy trade-off across different frequencies.
+As illustrated in Figure~\ref{fig:mot_perf_energy}, when the GPU core frequency decreases from 1.6\,GHz to 1.1\,GHz, the GPU power drops from 2.277~kW to 2.011~kW, while the execution time for the HPC application \texttt{pot3d} increases from 56.42s to 59.78s.
+Consequently, energy consumption decreases from 128.46~kJ to 120.21~kJ.
+However, when the frequency is further reduced to 0.8\,GHz, power decreases to 1.690~kW, but the execution time significantly extends to 75.02s, causing energy consumption to rise from 120.21~kJ to 126.78~kJ.

+Second, online optimization introduces an exploration \& exploitation dilemma across discrete frequency levels.
+At the beginning of a job, the controller has no prior information about the GPU's behavior at different frequencies.
+It must actively explore these options and rely on feedback from hardware counters (e.g., energy consumption and core utilization) to build an on-the-fly profile of performance and energy.
+This process creates a tension between exploration and exploitation: exploration focuses on testing frequencies that have rarely been used, while exploitation leverages observations from frequencies already tested.
+Because each trial consumes time and energy, it is crucial for the algorithm to strike an effective balance between exploration and exploitation.